 Moving home can be exciting and stressful in equal measure but by choosing the right conveyancing team to manage the process, you can avoid many of the potential pitfalls and challenges for a smooth and efficient property transaction.

 Our residential property solicitors are highly skilled professionals with an in-depth knowledge of the local property market, positioning Lanyon Bowdler as one of the leading law firms for conveyancing throughout Herefordshire.
-We are members of the Law Society’s Conveyancing Quality Scheme and so whether you are buying or selling you can be confident that we have the expertise and experience you require.
+Whether you are buying or selling you can be confident that we have the expertise and experience you require.

 If you are buying or selling in Hereford, in the county of Herefordshire or any of the surrounding areas including Shropshire, Worcestershire or Mid Wales, our specialist conveyancers can help with every aspect of your property transaction, so you are able to relax and focus on other things.